Pennsylvania Railroad 460: History

 No. 460 was the last of the E6s model to be built, out of a total of 80 locomotives.
 From their construction in 1914 until 1920, the E6s ran mostly on the corridor between New York City and Washington, D.C.
 After being replaced by the K4s model, the E6s locomotives were relegated to charter services because of their high speed.

 After returning from Europe and his transatlantic flight on June 11, 1927, Charles Lindbergh was promoted to Colonel and awarded the Distinguished Flying Cross by President Calvin Coolidge.
 Two rival newsreel companies, who were each vying to be the first to have their films of the ceremony shown in New York theaters, chartered a train and an aircraft, respectively, from Washington to New York City.
 No. 460 headed up the charter train, pulling only its tender, a baggage car and a passenger car.
-The train departed Washington at 1:14 PM and arrived at the Manhattan Transfer, outside of New York City, 2 hours and 56 minutes later.
+The train departed Washington at 12:14 PM and arrived at the Manhattan Transfer, outside of New York City, 2 hours and 56 minutes later.
 The final leg, through the tunnels underneath the Hudson River, was completed by an electric DD1.
-No. 460 averaged 82.7 mph and is believed to had attained a maximum speed of 115 mph, but there is no evidence to support the claim by the engineers.
+No. 460 averaged 82.7 mph and is believed to have attained a maximum speed of 115 mph, but there is no evidence to support the claim by the engineers.
 Even though the aircraft arrived in New York first, the film brought by No. 460 was in theaters hours before the other, thanks to a film processing lab on board the train's baggage car.

 After the race, No. 460 went back to its normal duties until March 1937, when it was loaned to the Long Island Rail Road.
 In January 1939, No. 460 was returned to the PRR, but was still occasionally used on the Long Island as a "short term 'loaner'".
 Starting in 1942, it hauled trains between Camden and Bay Head, New Jersey.
 In 1951, parts for it were taken off other E6s locomotives that were going to be scrapped: the drivers on the engineer's (right) side are from PRR 1565, the air reservoir on the fireman's (left) side was from PRR 690 and the reservoir on the engineer's side was from PRR 782.
 460's tender was replaced in 1952 with one from 1565; the original tender had been transferred to maintenance-of-way service.
-460 was leased to the Pennsylvania–Reading Seashore Lines in 1953 before being retired in 1955 and added to the Pennsylvania's collection of historic locomotives in Northumberland, Pennsylvania.
+460 was leased to the Pennsylvania–Reading Seashore Lines in 1953 before being retired on January 11, 1956 and added to the Pennsylvania's collection of historic locomotives in Northumberland, Pennsylvania.